 Since there is no unified solution, no best way to learn Java that would fit all people, it is recommended that you try trial-and-error learning.
 This approach simply means that you try various techniques until one finally helps you.

-- According to the TIOBE Index for February 2020, Java is the most popular programming language.
-How can such a generalisation be made?
+- According to the TIOBE Index for February 2023, Java is the most popular programming language.
+How can such a generalization be made?
 Well, the TIOBE Programming Community Index uses 25 search engines to determine which language is among the most popular searches.
 Apparently, people are the most interested in Java.

 Use cases of Java